 This early entry from the quirky Coen brothers concerns an ex-convict named H.I.
 (Nicolas Cage) who falls in love and marries a police officer named Edwina or "Ed" (Holly Hunter).
 After learning that they cannot have children, the couple decides to kidnap a baby boy quintuplet from wealthy furniture mogul Nathan Arizona (Trey Wilson).
 But when Arizona posts a large reward for his baby's safe return, H.I.'s two former prison buddies (John Goodman and William Forsythe) show up unannounced, and a ruthless, baby-selling bounty hunter (Randall "Tex" Cobb) attempts to hunt him down.

 Is it any good?

-RAISING ARIZONA is a traditional farce.
-There are plenty of laughs (such as H.I. telling convenience store clerk "I'll be taking these Huggies and whatever cash ya got."), but this movie has heart, too: A central theme in the movie is how hard it is to keep a family together.
+A traditional farce, RAISING ARIZONA offers plenty of laughs but plenty of heart, too: A central theme in the movie is how hard it is to keep a family together.

-Of course, car chases, gunfights, and chaos abound, and most of the time in the presence of a young infant.
-However, none of it has any more devastating an effect than when dynamite explodes in Daffy Duck's face.
-Indeed, this is merely a cartoon with real actors, and the result being hilarious, but only for mature viewers.
+Of course, car chases, gunfights, and chaos abound, and most of the time it's in the presence of a young infant.
+However, none of this has any more devastating an effect than when dynamite explodes in Daffy Duck's face.
+Indeed, this is merely a cartoon with real actors, with the the result being hilarious but only suited for mature viewers.